mlopalv/mlopalv/README.md

 - 👋 Hi, I’m Mauricio Lopez
-- 👀 I’m interested in:
+- 👀 I’m interested in \n:
       - Backend development using JAVA technologies and development ecosystem.
       - Machine learning techniques and implementations using Python or Java technology.
       - Full stack development.